Mingrui-Yu/Azure_Kinect_ROS_Driver/docs/usage.md

 The Azure Kinect ROS Driver node accepts a number of [ROS Parameters](http://wiki.ros.org/Parameter%20Server) to configure the Azure Kinect DK sensor.
 Since the node uses the ROS parameter server, these parameters can be set in the usual ROS ways (on the command line, in a launch file, through the parameter server, etc..).

-The node accepts the following parameters:
+The node accepts the following parameters (some of the default parameter values are **NOT correct**, please check the launch file):

 - `sensor_sn` (string) : No default value.
 The serial number of the Azure Kinect DK that the node should open.
 If this parameter is not specified, the node will auto-select the first Azure Kinect DK that it finds.
 - `depth_enabled` (bool) : Default to '`true`'.
 Controls if the depth camera will be turned on.